 You use your forearms dozens of times each day.
 In most cases, you do not even realize you use them.
 Think about it, every time you drive, grab a cup or bottle or even hug a loved one, you are using your forearms.
 Because they are so important, it is imperative to keep them as healthy as possible.
-In this article we will show you the best forearm exercises!
-Understanding the anatomy of this part of your body and exercises that will keep your forearms and wrists strong is the first step in ensuring that your forearms are always prepared to get you through the day.
+In this article we will show you the best forearm exercises and forearm workouts to add to your plan!
+Understanding the anatomy of this part of your body and exercises that will keep your forearms, wrists and grip strength strong and is the first step in ensuring that your forearms are always prepared to get you through the day.
+Your upper and lower arms will also benefit as they support the forearms as well!
 We'll also show how to increase muscle in the wrists so you can look like a real life popeye!

 The forearm anatomy is comprised of muscles, bones, other tissues, nerves and blood vessels.
-Understanding the forearm anatomy is the first step in ensuring that you are properly working the forearm muscles to improve strength and the overall health of your forearm bones.
+Wrist and finger flexors also play a role.
+Understanding the forearm anatomy is the first step in ensuring that you are properly working the forearm muscles to improve strength and the overall health of your forearm bones and improvement of grip strength.
 There are two primary forearm bones to know about and these include the

 ulna and radius.
 The radius is on the inner side of your forearm.
 It runs from the wrist at the thumb side to the elbow.
 The ulna is on the outer side of the forearm.
 It runs from the pinkie finger side of your wrist to the elbow.